 Zellmer v.
 Meta Platforms, Inc. (9th Cir., 2024) The Ninth Circuit affirmed dismissal of a BIPA claim against Meta involving the company's AI-powered "Tag Suggestions" feature, which generated internal "face signatures" from uploaded photos.
 The court held that to qualify as a biometric identifier under BIPA, the captured data must actually be capable of identifying an individual.

 Because Meta's face signatures could not independently identify a person, they fell outside the statute's reach.
-This ruling established an important threshold: AI systems that generate biometric proxies without a direct identification function may avoid BIPA coverage, a nuance that defendants are increasingly leveraging.
+This ruling established that AI systems that generate biometric proxies without a direct identification function may avoid BIPA coverage.

 Tibbs v.
 Arlo Technologies (N.D.
 Ill., 2024) In a significant win for plaintiffs, a federal district court allowed BIPA claims to proceed against smart home AI company Arlo Technologies, whose doorbell and security camera systems used infrared and visible light scanning to map face geometry.
 This decision is especially relevant to AI robotics and home security companies deploying machine vision systems.

-GIPA Litigation Surge (2023–2025) More than 100 GIPA class actions were filed between 2023 and early 2025, primarily targeting employers that collected family medical history information during pre-employment physicals — data GIPA treats as genetic information.
-Courts have been receptive to these claims, and the litigation wave has expanded to include healthcare systems, staffing agencies, and large manufacturers.
-As AI-assisted hiring tools begin incorporating predictive health screening components, GIPA's application to algorithmic hiring decisions is an emerging and rapidly developing area of law.
+GIPA Litigation Surge (2023–2025) More than 100 GIPA class actions were filed between 2023 and early 2025 and courts have been receptive to these claims.
+As AI-assisted hiring tools begin incorporating predictive health screening components, GIPA's application to algorithmic hiring decisions is a rapidly developing area of law.

 All BIPA claims are subject to a five-year statute of limitations in Illinois.
-For GIPA claims, the standard five-year limitations period for civil statutory violations also applies.
-This means that individuals whose biometric or genetic data was collected without consent as far back as 2021 may still have viable claims today.
+For GIPA claims, the standard five-year limitations period for civil statutory violations also applies, so individuals whose biometric or genetic data was collected without consent as far back as 2021 may still have viable claims today.

-The Lyon Firm has built a focused national practice in biometric and genetic data privacy litigation, with deep experience prosecuting data privacy class actions.
-Our attorneys understand both the technical architecture of AI data collection systems and the procedural demands of privacy class action litigation — a combination that allows us to build strong cases from investigation through resolution.
+The Lyon Firm has built a focused national practice in biometric and genetic data privacy litigation, with experience filing data privacy class actions.
+Our attorneys understand both the technical architecture of AI data collection systems and the procedural demands of privacy class action litigation.

 We represent clients exclusively on a contingency fee basis.
 You pay nothing unless we recover compensation on your behalf.
-If your biometric or genetic data was collected by a healthcare provider, employer, AI platform, robotics company, or any other entity without your written consent, contact The Lyon Firm today for a free and confidential case evaluation.
+If your biometric or genetic data was collected without your written consent, contact The Lyon Firm today for a free and confidential case evaluation.

 Taking the first step doesn’t have to be complicated.
 In just a few minutes, you can share the basics of your case, and our team will guide you from there: